Vietnam.vn - Nền tảng quảng bá Việt Nam

 The project is a collaboration with Serendix, a construction company specializing in futuristic buildings using 3D printing technology.

-While it is unclear why Hatsushima Station was chosen for this pioneering project, JR West said it wanted to test sustainable building materials and advanced technologies, opening up the potential for future applications in other areas.
+While it is unclear why Hatsushima Station was chosen for this pioneering project, JR West said it wanted to experiment with sustainable building materials and advanced technologies, opening up the potential for future applications in other areas.

-Faced with a shrinking workforce due to an aging population – with more than 40% of Japan’s population expected to be over 65 by 2070 – JR West stressed that adopting 3D printing technology would not only help ease the burden on workers but also accelerate the modernization of the railway infrastructure system.
+Faced with a shrinking workforce due to an aging population – with more than 40% of Japan’s population expected to be over 65 by 2070 – JR West stressed that adopting 3D printing technology would not only help ease the burden of labor but also accelerate the modernization of the railway infrastructure system.

 Ha Trang (according to West Japan Railway Group, CNN)